 [Picea glauca ‘Densata’]

-Although named after the South Dakota region in which it is naturally found, Black Hills Spruce actually thrive in a much wider range of cooler, moist regions, including states as far south as Georgia if planted at a higher elevation.
+Although named after the South Dakota region in which it is naturally found, Black Hills Spruce actually thrive in a much wider range of cooler, moist regions.
+This includes states as far south as Georgia if planted at a high enough elevation.

 These specific bare root evergreen transplants are available and shipping now [shipping info].
 If you’d like to delay shipment, please specify that date in a follow up email after placing your order.
 However, shipping season for these specific evergreen trees ends around Thanksgiving week 2018 and resumes in Spring 2019.
 If you need evergreen trees shipped before or after these dates, please look at our various sizes and species of evergreen plug seedlings and evergreen plug transplants, which can be shipped at nearly any time of year.